sigasi/sigasi_insights/content/manual/views.md

 # Dependencies View

-The **Dependencies View** visualizes the dependencies of your VHDL, SystemVerilog or *mixed language* projects.
+The **Dependencies View** visualizes the dependencies of your VHDL, SystemVerilog, or *mixed language* projects.
 This view shows the relationships between your source files and makes it easy to see *top levels* and important *packages*.
 The Dependencies View also makes it easy to detect *orphaned files*.